-[(17)] (18) STATE.-The term "State" means each of the several States of the United States, the District of Columbia, and the Commonwealth of Puerto Rico. [(18)] (19) WORKPLACE LITERACY SERVICES.-The term "workplace literacy services" means literacy services that are offered for the purpose of improving the productivity of the workforce through the improvement of literacy skills.]
+[(16)] (17) SECRETARY.- [(17)] (18) STATE.- [(18)] (19) WORKPLACE LITERACY SERVICES.-The term "workplace literacy services" means literacy services that are offered for the purpose of improving the productivity of the workforce through the improvement of literacy skills.]
 (19) WORKPLACE LITERACY PROGRAM.-The term "workplace literacy program" means an educational program designed to improve the productivity of the workforce through the improvement of literacy skills that is offered by an eligible provider in collaboration with an employer or an employee organization at a workplace, at an off-site location, or in a simulated workplace environment.

 [SEC.
 204. HOME SCHOOLS.

-Nothing in this title shall be construed to affect home schools, or to compel a parent engaged in home schooling to participate in an English literacy program, family literacy services, or adult education.
+[Nothing in this title shall be construed to affect home schools, or to compel a parent engaged in home schooling to participate in an English literacy program, family literacy services, or adult education.]
 SEC.
 204. HOME SCHOOLS.

-Nothing in this title shall be construed to affect home schools, whether a home school is treated as a home school or a private school under State law, or to compel a parent engaged in home schooling to participate in an English literacy program, family literacy services, or adult education.
-SEC.
-205. AUTHORIZATION OF APPROPRIATIONS.
+Nothing in this title shall be construed to affect home schools, whether a home school is treated as a home school or a private school under State law, or to compel a parent engaged in home schooling to participate in an English language acquisition program, family literacy services, or adult education.

-There is authorized to be appropriated to carry out this title such sums as may be necessary for each of the fiscal years [1999] 2004 through [2003] 2009.
+There is authorized to be appropriated to carry out this title such sums as may be necessary for each of the fiscal years [1999] 2006 through [2003] 2011.

 Subtitle A-Adult Education and Literacy Programs CHAPTER 1-FEDERAL PROVISIONS SEC.
 211. RESERVATION OF FUNDS; GRANTS TO ELIGIBLE AGENCIES; ALLOTMENTS.

-- (a) RESERVATION OF FUNDS.-From the sum appropriated under section 205 for a fiscal year, the Secretary- - [(1) shall reserve 1.5 percent to carry out section 242, except that the amount so reserved shall not exceed \$8,000,000; - [(2) shall reserve 1.5 percent to carry out section 243, except that the amount so reserved shall not exceed \$8,000,000; and - [(3) shall make available, to the Secretary of Labor, 1.72 percent for incentive grants under section 503.] - (a) RESERVATION OF FUNDS.-From the sum appropriated under section 205 for a fiscal year, the Secretary- - (1) shall reserve 1.5 percent to carry out section 242, except that the amount so reserved shall not exceed \$10,000,000; - (2) shall reserve 1.5 percent to carry out section 243 and subsection (f)(4), except that the amount so reserved shall not exceed \$8,000,000; - (3) shall make available, to the Secretary of Labor, 1.72 percent for incentive grants under section 136(i); and - (4) shall reserve 12 percent of the amount that remains after reserving funds under paragraphs (1), (2) and (3) to carry out section 244. (c) Allotments.- (1) INITIAL ALLOTMENTS.-From the sum appropriated under section 205 and not reserved under subsection (a) for a fiscal year, the Secretary shall allot to each eligible agency having a State plan approved under section 224(f)- (A) \$100,000, in the case of an eligible agency serving an outlying area; and (B) [\$250,000] \$350,000 in the case of any other eligible agency.
+[(a) RESERVATION OF FUNDS.-From the sum appropriated under section 205 for a fiscal year, the Secretary- [(1) shall reserve 1.5 percent to carry out section 242, except that the amount so reserved shall not exceed \$8,000,000; [(2) shall reserve 1.5 percent to carry out section 243, except that the amount so reserved shall not exceed \$8,000,000; and [(3) shall make available, to the Secretary of Labor, 1.72 percent for incentive grants under section 503.] (a) RESERVATION OF FUNDS.-From the sum appropriated under section 205 for a fiscal year, the Secretary- - (1) shall reserve 1.5 percent to carry out section 242, except that the amount so reserved shall not exceed \$10,000,000; - (2) shall reserve 1.5 percent to carry out section 243 and subsection (f)(4), except that the amount so reserved shall not exceed \$8,000,000; (3) shall make available, to the Secretary of Labor, 1.72 percent for incentive grants under section 136(i); and (4) shall reserve 12 percent of the amount that remains after reserving funds under paragraphs (1), (2) and (3) to carry out section 244.

+(c) ALLOTMENTS.- (1) Initial allotments.-